Learn how to deploy a GPU instance on Linux or Windows

 All the images we offer can be used on a GPU instance.

-Once you are logged in to the OVH Control Panel, in your Public Cloud project, click on Create an instance
+Once you are logged in to the OVHcloud Control Panel, in your Public Cloud project, click on Create an instance

 The instance will start a few seconds later.
 You can then log in and check for the graphics card: